 - The Von der Haar Collection, with over 3000 recordings; mostly classical with an emphasis on opera recordings.
 You may search this online guide (PDF) to find items from this collection, or use the printed one in the Multimedia Collection.

 UNO Theses & Dissertations

 We have all of the equipment necessary to use our multimedia items right in the Multimedia Collection.
 Microfilm reader/printers, CD players, DVD players, videocassette players, audio tape players, an opaque card reader, and turntables are all located in the equipment room behind room 320; just follow the "Listening & Viewing Equipment" signs.
 All items that create sound need to be used with a headphone.
 Many of the headphones used for other devices, such as IPODS, may work with our equipment.
-You may also obtain appropriate headphones at the Public Services Desk.
-If you have any questions about using the equipment or finding an item, you can use the courtesy phone to call the Public Services Desk (dial "3-6355").
+You may also obtain appropriate headphones at the Circulation Desk.
+If you have any questions about using the equipment or finding an item, you can use the courtesy phone located in room 320 to call the Circulation Desk (dial "3-6355").